 Positive Youth Outreach (PYO) is one of the longest running programs in Canada that provides support to young people living with HIV.
 In 1990, two HIV-positive young people recognised the need for services that would deal with their issues and needs.
 Initially, they organized a 12-week support group and soon after, PYO was formed.
 We continue to be run by-and-for HIV-positive young people!

-Over the first five or six years, PYO received support through various agencies, including the Ontario Ministry of Health and Long-Term Care, the Toronto People with AIDS Foundation and the Youth Substance Abuse Program, with whom PYO briefly shared office space.
+In its first five years, PYO received support through various agencies, including the Ontario Ministry of Health and Long-Term Care, the Toronto People with AIDS Foundation and the Youth Substance Abuse Program, with whom PYO briefly shared office space.
 A volunteer advisory committee was established.
-The agency ran a few support groups and offered seminars on peer support for poz youth, but eventually moved in a more social direction.
+The agency ran a few support groups and offered seminars on peer support for young poz people, but eventually moved in a more social direction.
 In 2000, the agency established its own office at 790 Bay Street.

 In 2001, PYO became a program of ACT.
-The advisory committee, made up of at least 60% HIV-positive young people, continues to provide support for PYO.
+The advisory committee, which is made up of at least 60% HIV-positive young people, continues to provide support for PYO.

 Over the years, PYO has been providing practical tools to equip HIV-positive young people to make informed decisions and develop leadership skills.